mighty-gerbils/gerbil/doc/guide/emacs.md

 (package! evil-cleverparens)
 ```

 `evil-cleverparens` removes the key conflicts in evil mode.
-It uses functions in the 'smartparens` package, which is why we previously enabled it in `init.el`.
+It uses functions in the `smartparens` package, which is why we previously enabled it in `init.el`.

 That's it.
 You should be ready to plot and scheme with an apocalyptic Doom Emacs.
 Your Gerbil programs will be pleased.